jatinarora2702/autonomous-vehicles/README.md

 # Autonomous Vehicles

-The repo contains the codes of my experience with autonomous vehicles as part of the [CS 598: Methods for Building Autonomous Vehicles](http://luthuli.cs.uiuc.edu/~daf/courses/MAAV-2020/598-2020-home.html) course, taught by [Prof. David Forsyth](http://luthuli.cs.uiuc.edu/~daf/).
+The repo contains the codes of my experience with autonomous vehicles as part of the [CS 598 MAAV: Methods for Building Autonomous Vehicles](http://luthuli.cs.uiuc.edu/~daf/courses/MAAV-2020/598-2020-home.html) course, taught by [Prof. David Forsyth](http://luthuli.cs.uiuc.edu/~daf/) at UIUC.

+More details on assignments and project work can be found in their respective directories.

 ## Requirements